-Integrating Finance and Biodiversity: a NERC Programme Showcase
+Integrating Finance and Biodiversity

 The £7 million ‘Integrating Biodiversity and Finance for a Nature Positive Future (NPF)’ programme co-led by NERC and Innovate UK will develop the solutions needed to embed the values of biodiversity into financial decision making.
 This investment will build a national multi-stakeholder community that can drive the development of knowledge, tools and skills to incorporate biodiversity-related risks and opportunities into planning, reporting and investment decisions for the finance and business sectors.